 - About 1 in 12 Asian babies (about 8 percent)

-- About 1 in 13 American Indian/Alaska Native babies (about 7 percent)
+- About 1 in 13 Native American or Alaska Native babies (about 8 percent)

-- About 1 in 14 Hispanic babies (about 7 percent)
+- About 1 in 14 Latinx babies (about 7 percent)

-Low-birthweight babies are more likely than babies with normal weight to have health problems as a newborn.
+Yes.
+Babies who weigh less than they should at birth are more likely than babies whose weight is normal to have health problems.
 Some need special care in a hospital’s newborn intensive care unit (also called NICU) to treat medical problems.
 These include:

-- Breathing problems, like respiratory distress syndrome (also called RDS).
+- Breathing problems, such as respiratory distress syndrome (also called RDS).
 Babies with RDS don’t have a protein called surfactant that keeps small air sacs in a baby’s lungs from collapsing.
 Treatment with surfactant helps these babies breathe more easily.
-Babies with RDS also may need oxygen and other breathing help to make their lungs work.
+Babies who have RDS also may need oxygen and other breathing help to make their lungs work.

 - Bleeding in the brain (also called intraventricular hemorrhage or IVH).
-Most brain bleeds are mild and fix themselves with no or few lasting problems.
+Most brain bleeds are mild and go away on their own.
 More severe bleeds can cause pressure on the brain that can cause fluid to build up in the brain.
 This can cause brain damage.
 In some cases, a surgeon may insert a tube into the baby’s brain to drain the fluid.

-- Patent ductus arteriosus (also called PDA).
-PDA is when an opening between two major blood vessels leading from the heart does not close properly.
+- Patent ductus arteriosus.
+Patent ductus arteriosus is when an opening between 2 major blood vessels leading from the heart does not close properly.
 This can cause extra blood to flow to the lungs.
-In many babies with PDA, the opening closes on its own within a few days after birth.
-Some babies with PDA need medicine or surgery to close the opening.
+In many babies who have patent ductus arteriosus, the opening closes on its own within a few days after birth.
+Some babies need medicine or surgery to close the opening.

-- Necrotizing enterocolitis (also called NEC).
+- Necrotizing enterocolitis.
 This is a problem in a baby’s intestines.
 The intestines are long tubes that are part of the digestive system.
 The digestive system helps the body break down food.
-NEC can be dangerous for a baby leading to feeding problems, swelling in the belly and other complications.
-Babies with NEC are treated with antibiotics (medicines that kill infections) and fed intravenously (through a vein) instead of by mouth while the intestine heals.
-In some cases, a baby may need surgery to remove damaged parts of intestine.
+Necrotizing enterocolitis can be dangerous for a baby and can cause feeding problems, swelling in the belly, and other complications.
+Babies who have necrotizing enterocolitis are treated with antibiotics and fed through an intravenous, or IV, tube.
+Some babies need surgery to remove damaged parts of intestine.

 - Infections.
-The immune system protects your body from infection.
-A premature baby’s immune system may not be fully developed, which can lead to infections.
+The immune system protects the body from infection.
+In a baby who is born too early, the immune system may not be fully developed and may not be able to fight off infection.

-Babies born with low birthweight may be more likely than babies born at a normal weight to have certain health conditions later in life, including:
+Babies who are born weighing too little may be more likely than others to have certain health conditions later in life, including: